Guild Mortgage is one name you may have come across lately while searching for a mortgage.

-Founded in 1960, originally known as Guardian Mortgage
+- Founded in 1960, originally known as Guardian Mortgage

 - Initially offered FHA loans and financing for homes built by American Housing Guild

-- Now a top-10 mortgage lender nationwide that offers all types of home loans including mortgage refinances
+- Offers all types of home loans including mortgage refinances and renovation loans

 Originally known as Guardian Mortgage, the company began in 1960 in San Diego, California, founded by Martin Gleich.